isaacaflores2/github-mcp/README.md

 # github-mcp
 Simple mcp server for GitHub related things

+## Tools
+- `compare_commits` provides a summary of the changes between two commits/refs

 ## Setup
 1. Store your GitHub access token in the `GITHUB_TOKEN` environment variable
 ```bash